 Occurs when the adrenal glands become ‘tired’ and cannot keep up the demand for the stress hormones it manufactures.
-You can read more about adrenal fatigue.
+You can learn more about adrenal fatigue here.

 Symptoms of low thyroid include fatigue, weight gain, water retention, hair loss, feeling cold, constipation and dry skin.
 Low thyroid is a common fatigue cause especially in women.
 The thyroid governs your metabolism, when its low you move slowly.

 Thyroid function can be improved with the use of Thyroid Support Complex

 Food sensitivities are an adverse reaction of your body to a particular food(s).
 These reactions can be responsible for a number of symptoms, but fatigue is definitely one of them.
 If your body is fighting against the food, this can take a lot of energy away from the rest of your body, leaving you feeling exhausted.